askshaik/design_pattern/README.md

-Design Patterns training at Samsung Feb 2020
+Design Patterns training in Feb 2020